tldr-pages/tldr/pages/osx/ed.md

 > There are no options to get help or version.
 > More information: <https://manned.org/man/freebsd-13.0/ed.1>.

-- Start an interactive editor session:
+- Start an interactive editor session with an empty document:

 `ed`

-- Start an interactive editor session with the specified [p]rompt:
+- Start an interactive editor session with an empty document and the specified [p]rompt:

 `ed -p "> "`

-- Start an interactive editor session without diagnostics, byte counts and '!' prompt:
+- Start an interactive editor session with an empty document and without diagnostics, byte counts and '!' prompt:

 `ed -s`